Parkrun: History

 Permanent event closures are rare.
-Zimbabwe was the first country to host a Parkrun outside the UK; the event started in 2007 but closed several years later.
-Parkrun Elliðaárdalur closed in 2012 due to operational difficulties in the winter, and Hillerød Parkrun in Denmark closed in 2013.
+Zimbabwe was the first country to host a Parkrun outside the UK; the event started in 2007, but closed several years later.
+Parkrun Elliðaárdalur closed in 2012, due to operational difficulties in the winter, and Hillerød Parkrun in Denmark closed in 2013.
 Camp Bastion Parkrun was hosted at a military base in Afghanistan, which shut in 2014.
-More frequently, Parkruns have formally closed at a location, but have relocated to a venue nearby and changed name, such as when changes to the layout of the adjacent car park by East Lindsey District Council cut the course in half, forcing the closure of the Parkrun.
+More frequently, Parkruns have formally closed at a location, but have relocated to a venue nearby and changed name.

-In 2022, due to war invasion, Parkrun banned its website for users from Russia and ended support for all its events there.
-The local running Parkrun community separated from the international community and continued weekly events at the same venues under the local brand "5 вёрст" ("5 versts").
+In 2022, due to Russia's invasion of Ukraine, Parkrun banned its website for users from Russia and ended support for all its events there.
+The local running Parkrun community separated from the international community and continued weekly events at the same venues under the local brand 5 вёрст ("5 versts").

-In 2022 Parkrun changed its rules to ban dogs running with owners where a waist-harness was used; participation was instead restricted to running with one dog on a short, hand-held lead.
+In 2022, Parkrun changed its rules to ban dogs running with owners where a waist-harness was used; participation was instead restricted to running with one dog on a short, hand-held lead.
 This was due to research that showed that where participants use waist harnesses, there was an "increased risk of serious incidents, particularly trips and falls, compared to when using handheld leads."
-A spokesperson said "More than 10% of incidents at Parkrun events involve dogs, and as such we have spent significant time considering the nature, frequency, and severity of dog-related incidents."
+A spokesperson said "More than 10% of incidents at Parkrun events involve dogs and, as such, we have spent significant time considering the nature, frequency and severity of dog-related incidents."

-In 2024, statistics were removed from the Parkrun website, including course records, most first finishes, sub-17 minute men and sub-20 minute women, age grade records and category records.
+In 2024, statistics were removed from the Parkrun website, including course records, the most first finishes, sub-17 minute men and sub-20 minute women, age grade records and category records.
 In a statement to the BBC, Parkrun stated that this was as a result of investigations by a global working group looking at how their events could be less "off-putting" to potential participants.
-Parkrun also stated "[we have] spent many months now making detailed investigations and recommendations.
-What was clear is that there was a disconnect between the performance data displayed so prominently on the site, and our mission to create opportunities for as many people as possible to take part in parkrun events – especially those who are anxious about activities such as parkrun, but who potentially have an enormous amount to gain."
+Parkrun also stated that "[we have] spent many months now making detailed investigations and recommendations.
+What was clear is that there was a disconnect between the performance data displayed so prominently on the site, and our mission to create opportunities for as many people as possible to take part in Parkrun events – especially those who are anxious about activities such as parkrun, but who potentially have an enormous amount to gain."
 A petition was created on Change.org that called for the changes to be reversed, on the basis that they provide "motivation and inspiration" to participants.